 It is up to all of us who participate in First Fridays to make this work.
 We need everyone’s heart and soul into the FF collective whole for everyone’s and Oakland’s success.

 Please respect your fellow artists and neighbors and try not to play to loud as to drown out your neighboring performers.
 In addition, please try to share your “stage” area with other musicians limiting sets to 45-60 minutes per performer.
 There are not enough spots that are good for amplified music for every musician or amplified performer to accommodate everyone as a solo performer.

-If you are an independent food vendor or food truck and you wish to vend at Oakland First Fridays, you must follow the guidelines established by the City of Oakland and Alameda County.
+If you are an independent food vendor or food truck and you wish to vend at Oakland First Fridays, you must follow the guidelines established by Oakland First Fridays and those required by the City of Oakland and Alameda County.